 Andrade-Sanchez, who has previously been deported, has been charged with illegal reentry into the United States.

-The record of Bradley Epley illustrates how Immigration and Customs Enforcement, aided by the Metro Nashville Police Department and Davidson County Sheriff Daron Hall, has terrorized the Middle Tennessee community for over a decade, traumatizing individuals and families.
+The record of Bradley Epley illustrates how Immigration and Customs Enforcement, aided by the Metro Nashville Police Department and Davidson County Sheriff Daron Hall, has operated within the Middle Tennessee community for over a decade, traumatizing individuals and families.
 Increased scrutiny of Immigration and Customs Enforcement under the Trump administration has caused some Americans to boycott companies like Amazon that provide ICE with facial recognition technology, to call for the immediate abolition of the agency, and to demand that 2020 Democratic Presidential Candidates make the abolition of ICE a part of their 2020 platform.
 A week after the shooting of Jose Fernando Andrade-Sanchez, the Nashville Scene published a two-piece cover package on the deportation pipeline.
 As the MIX’s Brenda Perez pointed out on Facebook, “I’m glad the Nashville Scene is covering this, I will be more enthused when they center and interview undocumented people on issues that affect us.
 We have been here and our daily lives are the front lines.”

 Bradley Epley is still employed by the Immigration and Customs Enforcement agency.
-He lives in Hendersonville, Tennessee.